Jiabing-Ruan/data-science-5620/deliverables/01-roulette.md

     average earnings of a gambler that uses this strategy.
 As part of the explanation, provide a figure (or a series of figures) that show how the gamblers earnings (or losses) evolve over a series of wagers at the roulette wheel.
-(The x-axis will be the wager number, the y-axis will be earnings.)
+(The x-axis will be the wager number (or play number), the y-axis will be earnings.)
 The code below provides all the functions you’ll need to calculate average earnings.

 -   Show your audience how changing a parameter of the simulation (see table below) does or does not have an impact on average earnings.
 A